Cheers to International Sauvignon Blanc Day

 This exceptional Tasmanian wine is a blend of Coal River Valley and the East Coast fruit.
 A portion of this wine was barrel fermented on light lees imparting richness and texture.
 This Sauvignon Blanc bursts with bright stone-fruit characters, perfumed elderflower and lime zest, alongside juicy passion fruit and vibrant herbal notes.

-When in Tasmania, make sure to pair this wine with flash-fried Tasmanian abalone in a brown butter sauce for the ultimate food and wine experience.
+Make sure to pair this wine with flash-fried Tasmanian abalone in a brown butter sauce for the ultimate food and wine experience.

 Shop all of our Sauvignon Blanc wines here.